kevinfrei/rollercoaster/README.md

 ### TODO:

-* Do some better function and data validation.
 * Allow saving & loading of function lists
   * (to files, or just to cookies?)
-* Handle non-derivable tangents
-  * Smooth them, perhaps?
 * Handle non-continuous functions
   * You can fall onto them
   * Dropping off the track completely should be an error
+* Handle non-derivable tangents
+  * Smooth them, perhaps?
 * Make a better, semi-modal function editor:
   * with help
   * continuity assistance